bruno-ponne/coding-the-past/_posts/2023-02-11-Use-Matplotlib-line-plot-to-create-visualizations.md

 ---
 layout: post
 author: Bruno Ponne
-title:  Use Matplotlib line plot to create clear and compelling visualizations
+title:  Storytelling with Matplotlib - Visualizing historical data
 attributes:
   - e: Medium
   - e: Python
-  - e: 20 min
+  - e: 10 min
 tags: python matplotlib
 image: lesson_01.png
 abstract: Use Matplotlib to plot and highlight elements in historical trends in 8 steps.
 objectives:
-  - o: Get comfortable with using Matplotlib objects;
+  - o: Dive deep into Matplotlib's functionalities;
-  - o: Be able to select only relevant elements for your plot;
+  - o: Customize your plots for a clearer presentation;
   - o: Learn how to identify and highlight important components in your graph.
 keywords: beautiful visualizations, matplotlib line plot, matplotlib legend, matplotlib axes
 description: Use Matplotlib to code beautiful visualizations